All Episodes

 That's what the press wants.

-That's what everybody is Supreme Court fight.
+That's what everybody is a Supreme Court fight.

-So all down on the dumps there was no retirement today.
+So all down on the dumps, there was no retirement today.

-Ultra liberal, ultra-ACLU, but in the showdown of civil liberties and private property, guess what won out with her?
+Ultra-liberal, ultra-ACLU, but in the showdown of civil liberties and private property, guess what won out with her?

 Expanding the power of government.